geopm/geopm/docs/source/geopm_time.3.rst

 calculating time differences.

 There are some times when absolute time accuracy is preferred over time difference accuracy.
-For these cases, the GEOPM provides time functions that use ``CLOCK_REALTIME`` as the reference time.
+For these cases, GEOPM provides time functions that use ``CLOCK_REALTIME`` as the reference time.
 There is a C accessor for real time:
 ``geopm_time_real()``, and there is also a C++ accessor:
 ``geopm::time_curr_real()``.
 Only ``geopm_time_s`` values created with these